Scheana Shay Divorcing: How ‘Pump Rules’ Is Cleaning Up Her List Of Friends

 “Do you ever just go thru your insta/FB and delete a bunch of old sh*t or bad memories?
 That felt good,” Scheana Shay revealed on Twitter, to which one of her followers wrote back, “lol no facebook use to have a myspace, do u ever go thru ur phone and delete numbers? now that feels good.”

-“We play this game called “txt or delete” So, you scroll w/o looking til someone says stop and then you have to txt or delete that person!”
+“We play this game called “‘xt or delete’ So, you scroll w/o looking til someone says stop and then you have to txt or delete that person!”
 Scheana explained to the follower about how she cleans up her list of friends and deletes bad memories from her life.

 And it sounds like people can relate to Scheana when it comes to deleting people from their lives.
 One person pointed out that it is annoying when you expect people to be there for you and then they are too busy to reply to text messages.
 While Scheana didn’t explain why she was deleting people, she did reveal that it felt good.
 And maybe she can relate to her followers’ frustrations over their own friends.